Step 2: Highlighting your to-dos

 More about journaling over here…..

 Planning is a routine and a habit.
 Once you have formed a habit, it becomes a routine which then doesn’t feel like work at all, and so your ability to stick with it becomes way more natural.

 - Step 3.
 Prioritise your to-dos

 - Step 4.
 Schedule them into your planner

 Step 2.
 Highlighting your to-dos

-This is where you get to use your highlighter, you know the one you bought and don’t use as often as you would like to.
-If you can’t find them then I bet you’ll find that another family member has taken it offa your hands thinking you would never use it anyway.
+Time to use your highlighter, you know the one you bought and don’t use as often as you would like to.
+If you don’t know where they are, I bet you’ll find that another family member has taken it offa your hands thinking you would never use it anyway.
 I used to find them in my daughter’s bedroom.
-Go have a look then come on over to the blog to read all about Step 2.
+Have a look, then come on over to the blog to read all about Step 2.

-This is a time to go back to your journal and read what you have written.
+Time to go back to your journal and read what you have written.
 Just skim over it, don’t edit and don’t cringe at what you wrote.
-All you are now looking for are all the to-dos.
-When you find something, you highlight it.
+All you are looking for are all the hidden to do’s between all of your other important thoughts.
+When you find a task, you highlight it.
 Things like: